Nguyen-Ngoc-Thanh-Thuy/object-detection-app-in-aws-local-zone/README.md

-# object-detection-app-in-aws-local-zone OBJECT DETECTION APPLICATION IN AWS LOCAL ZONE
+# OBJECT DETECTION APPLICATION IN AWS LOCAL ZONE

 🚀 Deploying a low-latency object detection in AWS Local Zone for streaming video via Site-to-Site VPN using OpenSwan.